FancyChaos/ProgrammingQuotes/README.rst

-Output great/funny programming quotes.
-Best to use with something like fish_greeting
+Outputs great/funny programming quotes.
+Best to use with something like fish_greeting.

 * Free software: MIT license